-With Protobi's new "multiples" feature, you can generate different versions of the same chart that are filtered to certain subsets of the survey population.
+With Protobi's new "multiples" feature, you can generate versions of the same chart that are filtered to different subsets.

 In the example below, there are two versions of chart Q19.
 One that is filtered to show only data from the North East, and another for the Mid West.

 To create multiple versions of a chart (e.g. Q19), identify the element that will be used to filter each chart to the appropriate subset.
 You can use banner variables like "Country", or any variable with a set of discreet values.